sssssrrt01/cse15l-lab-reports/lab-report-5.md

 <img width="446" alt="image" src="https://github.com/sssssrrt01/cse15l-lab-reports/assets/103394770/3540308d-37b9-45b2-a4f2-d752b8476f67">

 ## Step 2
 TA response: Hi, the testing file for this code is just a trivial test of adding two numbers.
-I can confirm that you are adding the numbers properly, but you should check your return value of your add method.
+I can confirm that you are adding the numbers properly, but I would advise you to check your return value of your add method.

 ## Step 3
 Student response: I see!
 I realize now that I am returning the wrong value.
 I have fixed it as such.